Short Break Support Workers

 This post is based at our Resource Centre in Hextable but will require the ability to work in the community.
 A full clean driving licence is desirable.

 Successful applicants will need to have an Enhanced Disclosure from the Disclosure and Barring Service.

 If you are interested and would like to find out more please contact us for an Application Pack (CV not accepted)

 Closing date for applications: Tuesday 10th October 2017

 Interviews will be held on: Thursday 19th October 2017

-We need to recruit new Sessional workers for the school summer holidays.
-The ideal candidate will be available during the 6 weeks period to work with disabled children on inclusive play schemes we are organising at local leisure centres.
+We need to recruit new Sessional workers for the school holidays.
+The next break is in October.
+The ideal candidate will be available during the week to work with disabled children on inclusive play schemes we are organising at local leisure centres, or with children with severe and complex needs that will be based at our centre in Hextable.
 Hours are usually 9-5pm approximately.
 Full training will be given.
 DBS check is essential.
-This position would suit a trainee doctor, nurse, school teacher or anyone interested in SEN or social care.
-Please call the Short Breaks team 01322 668501 x6 or e-mail email@example.com
+This position would suit a trainee doctor, nurse, school teacher, graduate or anyone interested in SEN or social care.
+Please call the Short Breaks team 01322 668501 x6 or e-mail firstname.lastname@example.org

 Please read the story below of one or our Sessional workers that have stayed working during the school holidays with BEAMS for years and she absolutely loves the job and finds it very rewarding.

 Catherine Collcutt is a sessional worker at Beams during the school holidays.
 Catherine, aged 21, is a primary school teacher in her NQT year.
 She teaches the reception aged children at The Brent Primary School in Dartford.